-Will the Aspen Institute provide notice to those who apply and are not selected in this cohort of fellows?
+Will the Aspen Institute provide notice to those who apply and are not selected in this cohort of Fellows?

 Does the application require letters of recommendation or promise of release or support time from the nominee’s employing organization?

-Letters of recommendation are not required, nor is documentation of release or support time at this stage.
+Letters of recommendation are not required, nor is documentation of release of support time at this stage.
 Support from the nominee’s employing organization may be discussed in the later stage of the selection process.

 My organization is primarily or exclusively involved in research, advocacy, or philanthropy, and the issues we focus on include promoting better job quality.
-Is this a focus area in selecting fellows for this cohort?
+Is this a focus area in selecting Fellows for this cohort?

-What time commitment is expected of fellows for in-person meetings and other work at home beyond those sessions?
+What time commitment is expected of Fellows for in-person meetings and other work at home beyond those sessions?

 Is budget support from the nominee or their employer organization required?
-Will fellows’ travel and related expenses be reimbursed?
+Will Fellows’ travel and related expenses be reimbursed?

 The Economic Opportunities Program will cover travel expenses associated with attending Job Quality Fellowship meetings.
 Airfare, lodging, and food during each meeting will be covered directly by EOP.
 Any ground transportation or other associated meeting costs will be reimbursed.
-There is not a stipend for fellows in this program.
+There is not a stipend for Fellows in this program.